 My ankle and foot were much less swollen and discolored; I was surprised that I could move my foot back and forth, and side to side, with only mild discomfort.
 I used crutches for a day, but then walked unassisted.

-No matter how many times I scrubbed my ankle and foot, I reeked; people did a lot of sniffing and looking around when I sat near them in closed spaces, like the dining room.
+No matter how many times I scrubbed my ankle and foot, they reeked; people did a lot of sniffing and looking around when I sat near them in closed spaces, like the dining room.

 There is more to this somewhat humorous episode than chicken crap and onions.
-In this and other communes like ours, “From each according to ability, to each according to need,” still meant something real during my time there: injured ankle and foot; no bill from the medical facility for the emergency x-rays, other care, and medicine; no humiliating and infuriating request for insurance cards before emergency treatment; no charge for food and shelter from the commune even though I was not able to work; no loss of a job; and, best of all, a free lesson in efficacious eastern European folk medicine. though it did come with a small price–one week’s worth of becoming best friends with a pound of pungent, chopped onions.
-This was awful, indeed, but not as bad as ripe chicken crap.
+In this and other communes like ours, “From each according to ability, to each according to need,” still meant something real during my time there: injured ankle and foot; no bill from the medical facility for the emergency x-rays, other care, and medicine; no humiliating and infuriating request for insurance cards before emergency treatment; no charge for food and shelter from the commune even though I was not able to work; no loss of a job; and, best of all, a free lesson in efficacious Eastern European folk medicine, though it did come with a small price–one week’s worth of becoming best friends with a pound of pungent, chopped onions.
+This was awful, indeed, but not as awful as ripe chicken crap.